psycho84tr/issabel-agent-analiz/README.md

 This module is licensed under GPL v2, maintaining compatibility with Issabel's licensing.

 ## Author
-Developed by Oktay Mert for Issabel Call Center environments.
+Developed by Omert for Issabel Call Center environments.

 ## Support
 For support or customization requests, please create an issue in this repository or contact the author directly.